 apt update && apt upgrade -y

-Add the PostgreSQL repository to the APT packet manager, by configuring the file
+- Add the PostgreSQL repository to the APT package manager, by configuring the file

 aptsources and install pgAdmin 4 via the